Wednesday, December 29, 2010

 Instructions:

-or Skewers with the basil, mozzarella and tomatoes with any design you choose.
+1. Assemble the tooth picks or Skewers with the basil, mozzarella and tomatoes with any design you choose.

 2. Place completed pieces on a large plate or in a caserole dish for transporting.